4400 Blue Pkwy, 1st floor

 Kansas City, MO 64130

 How much money will I need?

-You will need enough money to pay the cash price approved for the property, plus the costs of labor and materials to complete the repairs or construction you offer in the scope of repairs.
-Houses may need more than $30,000 for repairs.
+Additionally, the purchase should plan for enough financing to pay the cash price approved for the property, plus the costs of labor and materials to complete the repairs or construction offered in the scope of repairs.

 Does my spouse’s name have to be on the Special Warranty Deed and Deed of Trust?

-Yes, your spouse must be on the Special Warranty Deed and the Deed of Trust unless your spouse signs a marital waiver form.
+Yes, a purchaser’s spouse must be on the Special Warranty Deed and the Deed of Trust unless the spouse signs a marital waiver form.
 Land Bank can assist you with this form.

-What if I want the title of the property to be transferred to my LLC?
+What if I want the title of the property to be transferred to my LLC or Corporation?

 Do I need permits before I build or repair?

-Yes, before you start building or perform repairs, you will want to contact the City Planning and Development department.
-Permits are needed for these common types of work: Electrical Permit (Circuit wiring, Electrical panel upgrade or replacement, Service upgrade, repair or replacement); Mechanical Permit (Furnace installation, Gas piping installation or repair, Central air condition installation); Plumbing Permit (Water heater installation, Water supply installation, Drain, waste or vent piping) Building Permit (Construction of a structural foundation, Structural framing, Stairway replacement).
+Yes, before a purchaser starts building they will want to contact City Planning and Development.
+Permits are needed for these common types of work, although this is not an exhaustive list: Electrical Permit (Circuit wiring, Electrical panel upgrade or replacement, Service upgrade, repair or replacement); Mechanical Permit (Furnace installation, Gas piping installation or repair, Central air condition installation); Plumbing Permit (Water heater installation, Water supply installation, Drain, waste or vent piping) Building Permit (Construction of a structural foundation, Structural framing, Stairway replacement).
 Make sure to start with City Planning and Development.
 Construction and repair, without the necessary permits, can lead to additional costs in penalties and ticket enforcement.

 City Planning and Development Department: (816) 513-1500